Plurals

 }

-There isn't a way to represent this in a single key, you will need Foreign keys that you can read about in a next chapter.
+There isn't a way to represent this in a single key, you will need Foreign keys, which you can read about in a later chapter.

 To use plurals in your translations, enable the "plurals" feature.